freezefawn/pluralsurvivalguide/communication.md

 From the other side, those who have trouble talking from the back have to build the mental strength to speak up.
 That is, they have to practice talking as well in order to get better at it.

 Those of you who aren't fronting?
 You have to want it too.
-You have to take the space that you want to have, you have to strengthen yourself so that you can have the skill you wish.
+You have to take the space that you want to have, you have to put in effort to engage so that you can have the skills you wish.
+Remember that you are allowed to take up space, too.
+Its *your* life as well.

 At first it will be difficult and tiring.
 You may have a hard time getting your words across and using the thought train to think and speak at first- and that at first may take a very long time.
 Start small and practice frequently to build stamina, but eventually there will be results.